Hars15kth/-HGNN-News/README.md

 \text{credential},
 \text{resource},
 \text{time window}
-}.
+\right}.
 $$

-Each entity may appear individually benign, while the complete joint configuration is anomalous.
+Each entity may appear individually benign while the complete joint configuration is anomalous.

 This can be expressed as